Mothcam/Mothcam/README_beginners.md

 ```
 (use sudo apt install -y python3-picamera2 if you need the GUI version)

-Lastly, it is recommended to install syncthing to synchronise the folders containing pictures of the moths to a personal database.
+Lastly, it is recommended to install syncthing to synchronise the folders containing pictures of the moths to a personal folder.
 Here are the instructions to install syncthing

 ```
 sudo apt install syncthing